Fishing reel: Spinning reel

 Fixed spool reels are cast by grasping the line with the forefinger against the rod handle, opening the bale arm and then using a backward swing of the rod followed by a forward cast while releasing the line with the forefinger.
 The point of release should be trialled to find optimum angle for your casting.
-The forefinger is then placed in contact with the departing line and the leading edge of the spool in order to slow or stop the outward cast.
+The forefinger is then placed in contact with the departing line and the leading edge of the spool to slow or stop the outward cast.
 On the retrieve, one hand operates the crank handle, while the large rotating wire cage or bail (either manually or trigger-operated) serves as the line pickup, restoring the line to its original position on the spool.